cloudfleet/blimp/README.md

 ## Software prerequirements
 *[RPI2]*

-Install the minimal packages on the blimp:
+Install the minimal packages on the Blimp (a requirement to run the Ansible playbooks on it in a later stage):

         apt-get install python